10 Cross-Channel Ferries (and alternatives)

 Harwich-Hook of Holland Ferry

-Harwich-Hook of Holland is a good option for those living on the south-east coast of England.
+Harwich-Hook of Holland is a good option for those living slightly further north, on the south-east coast of England.
 Stena Line offer up to 2 crossings per day on this route, with a journey time of around 7 hours.
-Note: while this route is a great option for Holland, parts of Belgium and Germany, it would be a longer onward car journey to most of France, and involve crossing two extra country borders.
+Note: while this route is a great option for Holland and parts of Belgium and Germany, it would be a longer onward car journey to most of France, and involve crossing two extra country borders.